JulienHeiduk/jheiduk.com/content/posts/polars_pandas_data.md

 Through this tutorial, you have seen how Polars not only offers a powerful alternative to Pandas for handling large datasets but also provides an opportunity for better performance.
 In every task — reading CSV files, adding columns, filtering, and grouping — Polars consistently outperformed Pandas, making it a robust choice for data manipulation.

 In our benchmark Polars is the winner with 3 points vs 1 for Pandas.
 We are going to go further in the next article.

-**Next Steps**
-As you progress in your data science journey, consider incorporating Polars into your workflow for better efficiency, especially when dealing with large datasets.
-Let's talk about more advanced features in the next article.